slowcities/ADrum/README.md

 **MIDI learn:** click MIDI learn in the top right, click any slider or pad on screen, then move the knob or hit the pad you want on your controller.
 The assignment appears as a small badge — CC for a knob, N for a note.
 Clicking an assigned control a second time removes it; Clear all wipes every assignment; Escape backs out.
 Assignments are saved in the browser, so a rig set up once comes back the next time you open the page on that machine.
 The Master control can be assigned too.

 The four pads are assignable as well, and they are **momentary**: they fire on the press and ignore the release.
 A drum voice is a one-shot with no sustain, so there is nothing for a release to end and nothing a toggle could usefully latch.

-Sliders only accept a knob, since a note carries no position to read; pads accept either a note or a knob.
+Sliders take a knob and pads take a note, and neither will accept the other.
+A note carries no position for a slider to follow, and a knob has no press for a pad to answer, so pairing them the wrong way round would produce a mapping that could never behave sensibly.

 Anything left unassigned still follows the General MIDI layout, so a controller works the moment it is plugged in and learning stays optional.
 A learned assignment always takes priority over that default.